mydnic/Larablog/readme.md

 ## Larablog

 This project aims to achieve a full-featured personnal website / blog.
-The technology used are Laravel 5 and AngularJS.

 This is an open source project, if you'd like to participate and/or use it, enjoy :)